HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 ### Requiring information

 Indicating required fields is crucial for forms.
-Before HTML5, an asterisk (*) was commonly used, but it's only a visual cue and doesn't provide validation for assistive technologies.
-In addition, a required attribute in HTML5 and `aria-required` attribute can improve the semantics for  indicating mandatory fields.
+Before HTML5, an asterisk (*) was commonly used, but it's only a visual cue and doesn't provide error validation.
+In addition, the required attribute in HTML5 and `aria-required` attribute can improve the semantics for indicating mandatory fields.

 {{ figure_markup(
   image="form-required-controls.png",